mdconaway/fastapi-cruddy-framework/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/mdconaway/fastapi-cruddy-framework)

-`fastapi-cruddy-framework` is a companion library to FastAPI designed to bring the development productivity of Ruby on Rails, Ember.js or Sails.js to the FastAPI ecosystem.
-Many of the design patterns base themselves on Sails.js "policies," sails-ember-rest automatic CRUD routing, and Ember.js REST-Adapter feature sets.
-By default, data sent to and from the auto-magic CRUD routes are expected to conform to the Ember.js Rest Envelope / Linked-data specification.
+`fastapi-cruddy-framework` is a companion library to [FastAPI](https://fastapi.tiangolo.com/) designed to bring the development productivity of [Ruby on Rails](https://rubyonrails.org/), [Ember.js](https://emberjs.com/) or [Sails.js](https://sailsjs.com/) to the [FastAPI](https://fastapi.tiangolo.com/) ecosystem.
+Many of the design patterns base themselves on [Sails.js](https://sailsjs.com/) "policies," [Sails.js](https://sailsjs.com/) model lifecycle events, [sails-ember-rest](https://github.com/mdconaway/sails-ember-rest) automatic CRUD routing, and [Ember.js](https://emberjs.com/) [REST-Adapter](https://api.emberjs.com/ember-data/release/classes/RESTAdapter) feature sets.
+By default, data sent to and from the auto-magic CRUD routes are expected to conform to the [Ember.js](https://emberjs.com/) Rest Envelope and Linked-data relationship specification.
 This specification is highly readable for front-end developers, allows for an expressive over-the-wire query syntax, and embeds self-describing relationship URL links in each over-the-wire record to help data stores automatically generate requests to fetch or update related records.
 This library is still in an alpha/beta phase, so use at your own risk.
 All CRUD actions and relationship types are currently supported, though there may be unexpected bugs.
 Please report any bugs under "issues."

 TODO: All the documentation and E2E tests.
 Maybe more comments.
 Maybe more features.